 UGE's brownfield origination strategy has become a key part of backlog growth.
-Our first brownfield project, a 1MW solar farm developed on a capped landfill in Norway, Maine, will begin operating in spring 2023.
+Our first brownfield project, a 1MW solar farm developed on a capped landfill in Norway, Maine, began operating in the fall of 2023.

 In addition to the usual environmental and economic benefits brought by our solar projects, brownfield projects repurpose contaminated land that cannot be used for residential or commercial development.